11/18/2019 The Importance of Supplemental Insurance for Offsetting Rising Costs

 Millions of Americans are carefully considering their comprehensive health insurance options as Open Enrollment is occurring around the country.
 Whether you are enrolling through your employer, or a state or federal Affordable Care Act marketplace, you will have the opportunity to choose options that are right for you and your family.

 You’ve probably noticed that many comprehensive health insurance co-pays, deductibles, and co-insurance out-of-pocket expenses are rising.
 Insurance companies and employers are increasingly asking their policyholders to pay for more of their healthcare expenses, taking a bigger dent out of your budget.
+In 2020, employees are predicted to spend an average of $4500 on their healthcare expenses, including out of pocket expenses.1 In 2018, employees with a family of 4 spent an average of $15,159 on premiums alone.1

 Common types of supplemental insurance are: